atzheng/xp_gym/README.md

 ## Overview

-XP Gym provides a modular framework for conducting experiments that compare two policies (A and B) in various environments while tracking the performance of different causal inference estimators.
-The framework is built on JAX for high-performance computing and supports various experimental designs and estimation methods.
+XP Gym provides a modular, highly performant framework for conducting experiments that compare two policies (A and B) in various environments while tracking the performance of different treatment effect estimators.
+The framework is built on JAX, runs fast on GPUs, and supports various experimental designs and estimation methods.

-## Running Experiments

 ## Installation